aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-formatting/styles/set-rotation-of-cell/_index.md

 ---
-title: How to Rotate Text of Cell with Node.js via C++
+title: How to Rotate Text of Cell
 linktitle: How to Rotate Text of Cell
 type: docs
 weight: 80